BioImage-Archive/bia-bmz-integration/README.md

     docker run -it bia-bmz-integration

 and you should find yourself within the bia-bmz-integration virtual environment, inside the container.
 Thus, as above, to run a model on an image, or to get benchmarking metrics for the model, run `bia_bmz_benchmark`.
-For example, view parameters with --help: to  you can run:
+For example, to view parameters with --help, you can run:

     bia_bmz_benchmark --help

-see *bia_bmz_benchmark*, directly below, for more details.
+see *bia_bmz_benchmark*, further below, for more details.

 ## Running with Singularity on a cluster